 - Your rescue email is not the same as your iCloud email.
-You need to enter a code sent to this email to verify the rescue email.
+You need to enter a code sent to verify the rescue email.

 - Check your Apple ID account's inbox for an email to confirm that two-factor authentication is disabled.

-- Go to settings and click on your Apple ID.
+- Go to your phone settings and click on your Apple ID.